 Neuroprotection & Longevity

+Agmatine acts as an anti-oxidant and is continuously under more research for its anti-aging and longevity potential.
+It has been found to exhibit neuroprotective effects against oxidative damage and injuries to the Central Nervous System (CNS).
 It is also believed to limit the activity of glutamate receptors and thus, the over-excitation of neurons within the brain.

+Additionally, by inhibiting iNOS and nNOS and increasing eNOS, Agmatine protects against brain damage from stroke.
 Increasing eNOS protects the brain by dilating the blood vessels to increase blood flow.
 This prevents damage during times of lack of oxygen from reduced blood flow to the brain (also known as ischemic stroke).

 Agmatine decreases iNOS and nNOS, two enzymes that contribute to brain damage from stroke.
 [R]

 A Study on Effects of Agmatine Sulfate on Nerve Injury:

 OBJECTIVE: Evaluate the effect of agmatine sulphate on facial nerve regeneration after facial nerve injury using electron and light microscopy.

 METHODS: The study was performed on 30 male Wistar albino rats split into: a control group, a sham-treated group, a study control group, an anastomosis group, and an anastomosis plus agmatine sulphate treatment group.
 The mandibular branch of the facial nerve was dissected, and a piece was removed for histological and electron microscopic examination.

 RESULTS: Regeneration was better in the anastomosis group than in the study control group.
 However, the best regeneration findings were seen in the agmatine sulphate treatment group.
 There was a significant difference between the agmatine group and the others in terms of median axon numbers (p < 0.004) and diameters (p < 0.004).